Kidding Kit Checklist: The Complete List of Goat Kidding Supplies

 • Soreness and swelling: Preparation H and witch hazel.

-• Monitoring: thermometer every time you’re concerned; ketone strips for high-risk late-gestation does.
+• Monitoring: Thermometer every time you’re concerned; ketone strips for high-risk late-gestation does.

 When You Need to Assist (Talk to Your Vet Now)